 “Santa on trial!”
-That is certainly a catchy premise and this Fox classic contains one of my favourite courtroom scenes, and it also contains my favourite portrayal of Santa Claus with Edmund Gwenn as a warm and kindly Kris Kringle who may or may not be the real deal.
-His attempts at winning over a young Natalie Wood are sweet and charming.
-What is strange is that studio head Darryl F. Zanuck insisted in releasing the film in May because the summer is when people mostly go to the movies; lucky for him people did go and see it, so many in fact that many theatres were still showing it when Christmas finally did roll around.
+That is certainly a catchy premise and this Fox classic contains one of my favourite courtroom scenes, and it also contains my favourite portrayal of Santa Claus in the form of Edmund Gwenn as a warm and kindly Kris Kringle, who may or may not be the real deal, and his attempts at winning over a young Natalie Wood are sweet and charming.
+What is strange is that studio head Darryl F. Zanuck insisted on releasing the film in May, because the summer is when people mostly go to the movies, and lucky for him people did go and see it, so many in fact that most theatres were still showing it when Christmas finally did roll around.

 Side Note: The skinny Santa forced by his wife to eat and get fat I always found to be kind of creepy.

-Directed by animation legend Chuck Jones, How the Grinch Stole Christmas not only has some of the catchiest songs ever and one of literature’s greatest literary villains, but it also has Max who, as sidekicks go, is pure comedy gold – him waving from the back of the sled kills me every single time I see it.
+Directed by animation legend Chuck Jones, How the Grinch Stole Christmas is not only an animated special with some of the catchiest songs ever performed it also has one of literature’s greatest literary villains ever depicted, but it also has Max who, as sidekicks go, is pure comedy gold – him waving from the back of the sled kills me every single time I see it.

-This special begins with Charlie Brown railing against the season as it just points out how nobody likes him, “I just don’t understand Christmas, I guess.
+This special begins with Charlie Brown railing against the season as it just seems to highlight the fact that nobody likes him, “I just don’t understand Christmas, I guess.
 I like getting presents and sending Christmas cards and decorating trees and all that, but I’m still not happy.
 I always end up feeling depressed.”
-What is surprising is that his nemesis Lucy Van Pelt is the one that tries to help by getting him involved with the Christmas play, which for me really speaks to the heart of the season.
+What is surprising is that his nemesis Lucy Van Pelt is the one that tries to help him – without even charging him five cents – and getting him involved with the Christmas play, which for me really speaks to the heart of the season.